EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-vserver/vpn-vserver.md

 Default value: DISABLED

 <b>icaOnly</b>
-User can log on in Basic mode only, through either Citrix Receiver or a browser.
-Users are not allowed to connect by using the NetScaler Gateway Plug-in.
+- When set to ON, it implies Basic mode where the user can log on using either Citrix Receiver or a browser and get access to the published apps configured at the XenApp/XenDEsktop environment pointed out by the WIHome parameter.
+Users are not allowed to connect using the NetScaler Gateway Plug-in and end point scans cannot be configured.
+Number of users that can log in and access the apps are not limited by the license in this mode.
+- When set to OFF, it implies Smart Access mode where the user can log on using either Citrix Receiver or a browser or a NetScaler Gateway Plug-in.
+The admin can configure end point scans to be run on the client systems and then use the results to control access to the published apps.
+In this mode, the client can connect to the gateway in other client modes namely VPN and CVPN.
+Number of users that can log in and access the resources are limited by the CCU licenses in this mode.
 Possible values: ON, OFF
 Default value: OFF